 Whether the client must work on communication, emotional regulation, setting boundaries, self-reflection, coping, resilience, relationships, or self-acceptance, our extensive database of worksheets, assessments, and interventions can be tailored to any therapeutic process or relationship.

-Here are two worksheets that are especially beneficial:
+Here are three worksheets that are especially beneficial:

 A Take-Home Message

 Time and time again, clients and practitioners see that education, skillsets, certifications, degrees, techniques, and types of therapeutic approach matter very little without a strong therapeutic relationship.

 Yet a therapeutic relationship is something that cannot be explicitly taught.